ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 parent: Simulation
 ---

-# How to start simulation
+# How to start the simulation

 If you have everything installed and compiled, the next step is to test it in the simulation.
 The running simulation consists of several steps, which are usually **automated** using a **tmuxinator** script.